Pros & Cons

 - Graphics Card: GeForce RTX 3080 Ti FE

-There was a shift in the outcomes in the blender.
+- There was a shift in the outcomes in the blender.
 Comparing the two DDR4 kits, they are pretty similar in performance.
 However, DDR5 is somewhat slower, albeit not by much.
 Their 6000 MHz DDR5 kits are still lost to both DDR4 kits.

-With DDR4, there are noticeable improvements in Photoshop when switching from 3600 to 4800 MHz.
+- With DDR4, there are noticeable improvements in Photoshop when switching from 3600 to 4800 MHz.
 In contrast, things are different on the DDR5 side.
 Compared to the considerably slower but tighter-functioning DDR4 3600 modules, even the quickest DDR5 kit does not significantly outperform it.

-Let’s go on to DaVinci Resolve, where the activity is performed, and you’ll notice that everything is quite simple.
+- Let’s go on to DaVinci Resolve, where the activity is performed, and you’ll notice that everything is quite simple.
 Each memory configuration offers almost identical performance.
 Because the GPU becomes a major limiting factor, it also indicates that high-end RAM isn’t the greatest use of money in all cases.

-However, code compilation is one case when total bandwidth is preferable.
+- However, code compilation is one case when total bandwidth is preferable.
 Time savings are drastically different across DDR4 modules operating at 3600 and 4800 Mhz, and this tendency continues in DDR5 outcomes.
 To even come close to the results they have with DDR4 4800.
 You’ll need memory running at DDR5 6000 MHz.

 Adobe Premiere Pro

-However, the gap between the 3600 and 4800 Mhz estimates is not as large as it was with the Mozilla Compile.
+- However, the gap between the 3600 and 4800 Mhz estimates is not as large as it was with the Mozilla Compile.
 Even after using Premiere, the DDR4 outcomes remain stable.
 This is surprising if you think about it.
 The GPU is also crucial in this respect.
-In addition, the graphics may be a bottleneck by the high DDR5 latency.
+In addition, the graphics may be a bottleneck due to the high DDR5 latency.
 Altering to a two-pass Variable Bitrate renderer places more strain on the CPU.
 There is a lot of latency that can be alleviated with faster DDR5 memory rates.
 DDR4 results are convincing, nevertheless.

 Counter-Strike: Global Offensive